ainayves/cgpt/README.md

 </br>

-### DESCRIPTION
+### DESCRIPTIONS

-`cgpt` is a Python package that allows you to use AI directly in your favorite Terminal.
-It is based on [CLICK](https://github.com/pallets/click) package for creating beautiful command line interfaces in a composable way.
+- `cgpt` is a Python package that allows you to use AI directly in your favorite Terminal.
+- `cgpt` is based on [CLICK](https://github.com/pallets/click) for creating beautiful command line interfaces in a composable way.

 ### :question: REQUIREMENTS